bbunnelle/PowerShell-Scripts/RepairCylanceUI.md

 # Repair Cylance UI Help

-If you have deployed Cylance Anti-Virus in your environment with the parameter LAUNCHAPP=0 (No UI), this "Function" will help give you the UI back.
+If you have deployed Cylance Anti-Virus in your environment with the parameter "LAUNCHAPP=0" (No UI), this "Function" will help restore the UI.

 This script has to be ran with "NT AUTHORITY\SYSTEM" permissions or it will not work due to the nature of the registry hive permissions for Cylance.